GeekEast/serverless-restful-api/README.md

   console.log("Synchornization Done.")
 }).catch(() => console.log("Synchronization Failed."))

-// Todo.ts add before CRUD method
-sequelize.addModels([Todo]); // will synchronize with database and and models
 ```
 ### What is the difference between `PATCH` and `PUT`?
 - `PATCH` is used to update parts of an object.  **Default**